Extra-2-Dew/ArchipelagoRandomizer/README.md

 * Random status effects (both positive and negative)
 * BEES

-EFCS is replaced with the Impossible Gates Pass, which automatically opens doors that normally requires EFCS.
+EFCS is replaced with the Impossible Gates Pass, which automatically opens doors and gates that normally requires EFCS.

 ## What locations are included in the randomizer?